kalekdev/uni/fundamentals/physics.typ

 $
 *WARNING* this specifically applies to a single mechanical wave throughout a Hookean material, and that the superposition principle does not apply to wave energy (unlike displacement).
 - Although the total energy of the wave is constant, we observe that it depends on the speed of the wave
-- The energy at a point in the solid depends on its progress along the waveform.
+- The energy at a point in the solid depends on the waveform's progress throughout it.
 For example, in the case of a harmonic wave the energy is highest when a particle is at the equilibrium position, where the first derivative as its maximum.
 - The total energy is always $>=0$ due to the $dot^2$
 - The energy density of a transverse rope with strain $S = F/ A$ and velocity $v^2 = S / rho$ is nearly identical: $ (d W) / (d V)(x - v t) = S((d f) / (d u) (u))^2 = rho v^2 ((d f) / (d u) (u))^2 \